 To round out this comforting dish with a full-on feast, add some tempeh bacon, Roasted Chickpeas, or Smoked Tofu.
 Here are some other ideas.

-- Crusty Bread or Cornbread: Serve with a warm, crusty bread or homemade vegan cornbread.
+- Crusty Bread or Cornbread: Serve with a warm, crusty bread or homemade Vegan Cornbread.

 - Roasted Vegetables: Think sweet potatoes, Brussels sprouts, or carrots, roasted until caramelized and tender, offering a sweet and savory balance to the grits.